ellennickles/creative-coding-summer-21/README.md

 **Time:** TBA | [Homework Page](https://github.com/ellennickles/creative-coding-summer-2021/blob/main/homework-carrie.md)
 **Instructor:** Carrie Wang
 **Email:** [sw3923@nyu.edu](mailto:sw3923@nyu.edu)
-**Office Hours:** Day and Time TBA [Sign up here - Link TBA](https://calendar.google.com/calendar/selfsched?sstoken=UURGcGNKNkVCLUNlfGRlZmF1bHR8ZmFlMTM5OTEzZDAwMTJmNWU5ZDdkNzMwMjg2N2RiYzU)
+**Office Hours:** Day and Time TBA [Sign up here](https://calendar.google.com/calendar/selfsched?sstoken=UURGcGNKNkVCLUNlfGRlZmF1bHR8ZmFlMTM5OTEzZDAwMTJmNWU5ZDdkNzMwMjg2N2RiYzU)

 If no appointments are available, please send your instructor an email with three good times for you, and we will send you a calendar invite and Zoom link.